Music

 Subject Overview

 Music is a life skill and a creative art form.
-It helps pupils develop their ability to use voice, movement, gesture and facial expression, in acting, mime, dance drama and improvisation.
+It helps students develop their ability to use voice, movement, gesture and facial expression, in acting, mime, dance drama and improvisation.
 They can express and manage their thoughts and feelings – shared and experienced – while working in a safe and controlled environment.
 The development of these skills encourages self-confidence and awareness of the individual pupil.
 Music often leads to performance for a wider audience.

 Key Stage 3

-All pupils study Music in Years 8-10 receiving three periods of Music a fortnight.
+All students study Music in Years 8-10 receiving three periods of Music a fortnight.
 The Key Stage 3 curriculum provides important opportunities to develop students practical, exploratory, expressive, design and problem-solving skills.
 It promotes the development of the individual in a group context: roles and ideas are negotiated, problems are solved and decisions are made together.

 Head of Department